MSc, BPC registered Psychodynamic Counsellor, MBACP

-MSc Psychodynamic Counselling and Psychotherapy and registered Psychodynamic Counsellor with BPC, Member of BACP.
+MSc Psychodynamic Counselling and Psychotherapy, registered Psychodynamic Counsellor with British Psychoanalytic Council, Member of BACP and BCA

-I have worked for over 20 years as an Impact Self defence trainer with the London Centre for Personal Safety, providing personal safety training for a diverse client groups and organisations to develop skills and effective responses to prevent and protect individuals from violence, when they are often at their most fearful and vulnerable.
+I have been an Impact Self defence trainer, with the charity London Centre for Personal Safety for over 20 years.
+I provided personal safety training for many different client groups and organisations to develop skills and effective responses to prevent and protect individuals from violence, when they are often at their most fearful and vulnerable.
 By working in a supportive team, I encourage people to explore and discover their own agency and reduce the fear and impact of violence on their lives.

-I spent 10 years working on an outreach programme with refugees to support their physical and mental well-being, by acknowledging medical anxieties and past traumas as well as encouraging their capacity towards exercise and health.
+I spent 10 years working on a community outreach programme with refugees to support their physical and mental well-being, by acknowledging medical anxieties and past traumas as well as encouraging their capacity towards exercise and health.

 Registered / Accredited